LiuN1an/Util-Tools/README.md

 Wrap post and get function with mock registerization

-### A hook of Form data model with states and reducer
+### Hook of Form data model with states and reducer

 You could use a hook to get a complete form model, even you are face with an array format

+### Hook of tailwind fade

+To control starting and ending of animation easily